cogolabs/cyto/docs/reference.md

     'README.md',
     '.gitignore',

-    // Templates are objects with 2 keys, `templateId` and `id`. `templateId`
+    // Templates are objects with at least 2 keys, `templateId` and `id`.
-    // is the global template id and `id` is a unique identifier for that
+    // `templateId` is the global template id and `id` is a unique identifier for
-    // template instance.
+    // that template instance.
 Templates are pulled from the user's local library { templateId: 'taylorc93/node-module', id: 'src' },

+    // Templates can also take an `args` object that will act the same as arguments
+    // passed via the CLI (ie. the user won't be prompted to provide a value {
-    { templateId: 'webpack/config', id: 'webpack.config.js' }
+      templateId: 'webpack/config',
+      id: 'webpack.config.js',
+      args: {
+        foo: 'bar'
+      }
+    },

-    // Functions provide custom ways to generate dependencies at runtime.
+    // Functions provide custom ways to generate dependencies at generation time.
     // Most often, this is used to render sets of templates based on the
     // provided args
     (args) => {